turingschool-examples/webpack-starter-kit/README.md

 npm install
 ```

 To verify that it is setup correctly, run `npm start` in your terminal.
 Go to `http://localhost:8080/` and you should see a page with some `h1` text and a pink background.
-If that's the case, enter `control + c` in your terminal to stop the server.
+If that's the case, you're good to go.
+Enter `control + c` in your terminal to stop the server at any time.

 ## Where to Add Your Code